terraform-google-modules/terraform-google-scheduled-function/examples/pubsub_scheduled/README.md

 # Simple Project

-This example creates a scheduled job to run every 5 minutes, drop a message into PubSub, which triggers a function to run.
+This example module schedules a job to publish a message to a Pub/Sub topic every 5 minutes, which will trigger a CloudFunctions function.

 [^]: (autogen_docs_start)